rkyleg/scope/docs/roadmap.md

 - Create binaries for Windows and maybe Linux
 - Check for file changes outside of Scope
 - Lock down API - stop making changes and have a good API for creating plugins
+- Good documentation on using and creating plugins

 ## Longer term features planned
 - Create binaries for Mac